Make sure you know everything there is to know about your potential new car before handing over your cash

-There are lots of reasons why you need to check a car’s history before you buy it; follow these steps to make sure you’re doing a thorough check on a vehicle’s history before you hand over your money.
+There are lots of reasons why you need to run a vehicle history check before you buy it; follow these steps to make sure you’re doing a thorough check on a car's history before you hand over your money.

 First of all, it is useful to run the car through the DVLA’s Vehicle Information Checker.

 For this, you will need a vehicle’s registration number which you can request from the seller.
 This online data check can verify:

 - when its MOT expires

 - CO2 emissions

 This is a great tool that you can use when you first find a car advertised, to check if everything seems above board.

 As well as this, the DVLA are able to provide you with information on the vehicle’s previous or registered keeper.
 This is extremely important to ensure that the seller legally able to sell the vehicle.

 The DVLA also provides a service where you can find out more details about the car’s MOT history.

 If you are concerned that the seller may be operating dishonestly, ask them to verify the details that you have found online.
 If any of the specifications do not match up, it is best to avoid the seller and find your new car elsewhere.